suposk/aspnet-security-api-sample/README.md

 1. Provide your Administrator the **Application Id** and the **Redirect URI** that you used in the previous steps.
 The organization’s Azure Active Directory Tenant Administrator is required to grant the required consent (permissions) to the application.
 2. As the Tenant Administrator for your organization, open a browser window and paste the following URL in the address bar (after adding values for TENANT_ID, APPLICATION_ID and REDIRECT_URL): https://login.microsoftonline.com/TENANT_ID/adminconsent?client_id=APPLICATION_ID&state=12345&redirect_uri=REDIRECT_URL.
+> **Note:** Tenant_ID is the same as the AAD Directory ID, which can be found in the Azure Active Directory Blade within [Azure Portal](portal.azure.com).
+To find your directory ID, Log into [Azure Portal](portal.azure.com) with a tenant admin account.
+Navigate to “Azure Active Directory”, then “Properties”.
+Copy your ID under the "Directory ID" field to be used as **TENANT_ID**.
 3. After authenticating, the Tenant Administrator will be presented with a dialog like the following (depending on the permissions the application is requesting)

      >![Scope consent dialog](readme-images/Scope.PNG)